Now that you have said Yes it’s time to start thinking about the kind of wedding you would like to have.

 - Finalise wedding stationery, invitations, booklets etc..

 - check with your priest or celebrant about any paperwork you may need to submit (birth certs, baptisem certs etc…)

 - Consider other entertainment such as comedian, magicians, singing chef, photobooth.
-Candy carts Photobooth365, The Snug,
+Candy carts Photobooth365,

 Tip – Be careful not to blow the budget or over do it with too many novelty items.
 It may force you to cut back on important services or may force your wedding to run very late.
 Example: Have a magician or singing chef not both.

 - Finalise your wedding guest list and send out invitations

 - Confirm your RSVP final numbers with your reception venue and prepare a table plan

 - Confirm bookings with all suppliers